-The Architecture of Individuation (aoi)
+Architecture of Individuation (AOI)

-Deriving the Structure of Finite Mind
+Structural Features of Finite Mind

-Project: Return to Consciousness Author: Bruno Tonetto Authorship Note: Co-authored with AI as a disciplined thinking instrument—not a replacement for judgment.
+Authorship Note: Co-authored with AI as a disciplined thinking instrument—not a replacement for judgment.
 Prioritizes epistemic integrity and truth-seeking as a moral responsibility.
-Draft: March 2026 PDF

 Abstract